giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | sampleId.pcMapqPerNt.gz                | % of high MAPQ reads per nucleotide |
 +----------------------------------------+-------------------------------------+

-| The syntax of the **sampleId.covPerNt.gz** file is: chromosome        position        normalized sequencing coverage
+| The syntax of the **sampleId.covPerNt.gz** file is: chromosome<Tab>position<Tab>normalized sequencing coverage
 | The **sampleId.pcMapqPerNt.gz** file reports the percent of reads with MAPQ greater or equal to the ``--MAPQ`` value.
-| The file syntax is: chromosome	position	%reads
+| The file syntax is: chromosome<Tab>position<Tab>%reads
-| These files are used to evaluate the chromosomes somy score distritributions and generate these additional results:
+| These files are used to evaluate the chromosomes somy score distritributions and generate additional results providing a karyotype overview:

 +----------------------------------+----------------------------------+
 | sampleId.covPerNt.allMedians.tsv |  chromosomes median somy scores  |